HarvardMapCollection/tutorials-share/content/resources/finding-data/in-class-activity/group-2/index.md

 > 2. Click [Census 2020 Block Group Neighborhoods Shapefile](https://data.boston.gov/dataset/census-2020-block-group-neighborhoods/resource/ed89fab7-aa21-42ce-874b-1b4971ab50fb) until it appears as a map preview (pictured above).

 > 3. Select one of the polygons and observe how the attribute information is structured.
-Which attribute value is collected in both tables that could be used to facilitate a join?
+Which attribute value is collected in both this neighborhoods shapefile, as well as the 3-1-1 spreadsheet that could be used to facilitate a join?

 ![screenshot of clicking on the polygons to show a table with the column "neighborhood", and neighborhood name](neighborhood-attributes.png)